sjbylo/ocp-topics/s2i-simple-builder/myapp/README.md

-# "Source code" for a very simple runtime using the "cat" command.
+# "Source code" for a simple "langage" called the simple-cat-runtime.

-This directory is used in conjuntion with the s2i-simple-builder example.
+This directory contains the 'source code' which can be built using the related [s2i-simple-builder](../builder).

 ## Diagram of the s2i process